+Professors Coley, Gaines, Mills, and Schwarz (Head)

+Associate Professors Benson and Hood

+Assistant Professor Jensen

-Professors Coley, Gaines, Mills, and Schwarz (Head) Associate Professors Benson and Hood Assistant Professors Jensen and Winkelman The Department of Fine Arts has three constituents: Music, Theatre, and the Visual Arts.
+The Department of Fine Arts has three constituents: Music, Theatre, and the Visual Arts.
 Candidates for the M.L.A. degree may take course work in these areas and focus on any one for thesis purposes.
 Teachers or prospective public school teachers who wish to earn the M.Ed. degree with certification in art N-12 may pursue that program at AUM.
-See the graduate advisor in the School of Education and the Head, Department of Fine Arts, for additional information.
-Also available in the School of Education is a program of certification in art for nontraditionally prepared undergraduates
+See the graduate advisor in the School of Education and Dr. Susan Hood, Department of Fine Arts, for additional information.
+Also available in the School of Education is a program of certification in art for nontraditionally prepared undergraduates.

-VISUAL ARTS
+Visual Arts

-600 Drawing for the Public School (5)

-Studio exploration of traditional drawing media and methodology for public school teachers

-601 Individual Studio Project (5)
+600. Drawing for the Public School (5).
+Studio exploration of traditional dra wing media and methodology for public school teachers.
+601. Individual Studio Project (5).
 Pr., department head's approval.
 Graduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
-This course may be taught concurrently with FA 401

-620 Painting for the Public School (5)

-Studio exploration of traditional painting media and methodology for public school teachers
+This course may be taught concurrently with FA 401.
+620. Painting for the Public School (5).
+Studio exploration of traditional painting media and methodology for public school teachers.
+634. Painting (5).

-634 Painting (5)

 Graduate painting; optional problems and media.
-May be repeated for credit

-635 Sculpture for the Public School (5)

-Studio exploration of traditional and contemporary sculptural media and methodology for public school teachers

-640 Printmaking for the Public School (5)

-Studio exploration of traditional printmaking media and methodology for public school teachers

-642 Printmaking (5)

-Graduate printmaking; optional problems and media.
-May be repeated for credit

-651 Survey of Non-Western Art (5)

-Survey of tribal, pre-Columbian, Islamic, Indian, and Far Eastern art

-652 Art History and Appreciation for the Public School (5)
+May be repeated for credit.
+635. Sculpture for the Public School (5).
+Studio exploration of traditional and contemporary sculptural media and methodology for public school teachers.
+640. Printmaking for the Public School (5).
+Studio exploration of traditional printmaking media and methodology for public school teachers.
+642. Printmaking (5).
+Graduate printmaking: optional problems and media.
+May be repeated for credit.
+651. Survey of Non-Western Art (5).
+Survey of tribal, pre-Columbian, Islamic, Indian, and Far Eastern art.
+This course may be taught concurrently with FA 451.
+652. Art History and Appreciation for the Public School (5).

-Seminar discussions of history of art and art appreciation at levels appropriate to grades N-12
+Seminar discussions of history of art and art appreciation at levels appropriate to grades N-12.

-653 History of Nineteenth Century Art (5)
+653. History of Nineteenth Century Art (5).

 An investigation beyond the survey level of Western painting, sculpture, and architecture from the late 18th through the 19th century.
-This course may be taught concurrently with FA 453
+This course may be taught concurrently with FA 453.

-654 History of the Renaissance in Italy (5)
+654. History of the Renaissance in Italy (5).

 An analysis of the visual arts in Italy from the Trecento through the Cinquecento to the art of Caravaggio.
-This course may be taught concurrently with FA 454
+This course may be taught concurrently with FA 454.

-655 History of Seventeenth and Eighteenth Century Art (5)
+655. History of Seventeenth and Eighteenth Century Art (5).

 An investigation beyond the survey level of Western painting, sculpture, and architecture produced during the Baroque and Rococo periods.
-This course may be taught concurrently with FA 455
+This course may be taught concurrently with FA 455.

-659 Art Since 1945 (5)
+659. Art Since 1945 (5).

-A study of international art since 1945 as well as themes and issues in contemporary art
+A study of international art since 1945 as well as themes and issues in contemporary art.
+This course may be taught concurrently with FA 459.

-660 Women in the History of Art (5)
+660. Women in the History of Art (5).

-A study of women artists from 1550 to the present including cultural and social issues and historiography
+A study of women artists from 1550 to the present including cultural and social issues and historiography.
+This course may be taught concurrently with FA 460.

-661 American Art (5)
+661. American Art (5).

-A study beyond the survey level of the visual arts in America from the Colonial Era to the present
+A study beyond the survey level of the visual arts in America from the Colonial Era to the present.
+This course may be taught concurrently with FA 461.

-695 Ceramics for the Public School (5)
+695. Ceramics for the Public School (5).

-Studio exploration of traditional ceramic processes, techniques, and methodology for public school teachers
+Studio exploration of traditiona I ceramic processes, techniques, and methodology for public school teachers.